 For more experienced hikers who are looking for a more primitive hike, the South Bluff is an alternative option to the paved trails.
 Hikers are advised to check in with park rangers at the visitor center before and after a hike at the South Bluff.

 oR summit of South Bluff is 4,692 feet above sea level.
 It is a relatively unspoiled area of the national monument.
-Visitors often marvel at its geological features, the varied botanical interests, and the scenic views.
+Visitors often marvel at its geological features, varied botanical interests, and scenic views.